i2y/castella/docs/hello-world.md

 This is an screen shot of the result of running the above in dark mode.

-In Cattt, each widgets are automatically scaled to fit the size of the parent (in this case, the frame) by default.
+In Hippos, each widgets are automatically scaled to fit the size of the parent (in this case, the frame) by default.
 Also, actual text inside of Text widget is rendered scaled to fit the size of the Text widget by default and is aligned to the center by default.